Set up G Suite feature releases for users

 The release track you choose here has no effect on when new Admin console features appear.
 Regardless of which release track you choose, all administrators get new Admin console features at the same time.

 To ensure a smooth rollout, features are released at different paces depending on their nature and complexity.
-In the launch announcement for each feature on the Google Apps Update blog, one of the following rollout paces is indicated:
+In the launch announcement for each feature on the G Suite Update blog, one of the following rollout paces is indicated:

 - Full rollout (1-3 days for feature visibility)